amir16yp/web-rpi-fm/README.md

 $ ./install.sh
 $ python3 server.py # runs the server in production mode using waitress, on port 9000
 ```
-The only thing left to do after installation is connecting a wire or an antenna to GPIO port 4 and access the webpage at (your pi ip):9000
+The only thing left to do after installation is connecting a wire or an antenna to GPIO port 4 and access the webpage at (your pi ip):9000, and maybe make a systemd service for it.

  ### Licence
  MIT